-Using a sample of companies that were listed on the London Stock Exchange between the years 1991 and 2015, Xu et al. (2021) investigate the link between a company's profitability and the amount of working capital it maintains as well as the amount of dividends it pays out.
-The findings indicate that unadjusted profits have a positive and substantial effect on dividend payments made by companies, however dividendadjusted earnings do not have a significant affect on dividend payments made by these companies.
+Using London Stock Exchange listed firms sample between the years 1991 and 2015, Xu et al. (2021) investigate the link between a company's profitability and the amount of working capital it maintains as well as the amount of dividends it pays out.
+The conclusions specify that unadjusted profits possess positive and substantial impact on dividend payments made by companies, however dividend-adjusted earnings do not have a significant affect on dividend payments made by these companies.
 This finding contradicts the hypothesis that dividend-adjusted earnings would have such an influence.
 In addition, they discover that there is a link in the form of an inverted U between the amount of working capital and the dividend distribution.
 These results give more cohesive evidence between the profits and dividend payment, and they underline the need of taking into consideration working capital as a driver when creating a strategy for the dividend distribution of a corporation.
 Because the emphasis of this research was on working capital as defined by current ratio, it does not address the relationship between WCM and the amount of dividends paid out.
 This leaves a conceptual vacuum.

 Gill, Mand, Obradovich, and Mathur (2019) investigate how dividend choices are affected by an organization's ability to effectively manage its working capital.
 The findings imply that the decision-making process regarding the distribution of dividends by Indian manufacturing companies may be influenced by the management of working capital.
 The study's results suggest that cash on hand plays a key role in determining whether or not Indian producing businesses pay dividends.
 Companies in the Indian production industry with larger cash reserves than those that do not distribute profits to shareholders fall into this category.
 This study provides a substantial addition to the corpus of research that has already been done on the factors that impact the decisions that businesses make about the distribution of dividends.
 The study focused on only one measure of WCM.
 Further, the study was based on production firms and therefore results cannot be generalized to represent firms in other sectors.

 Yakubu (2019) looked at the effect that WCM has on the dividend policies of Ghanaian firms that are not in the banking sector and are listed on public exchanges.
-In particular, the research looked at how factors such as a firm's growth rate, profitability, and Cash Conversion Cycle affect the dividend policy that the company chooses to implement (CCC).
-The findings demonstrated a positive correlation between WCM and dividend policy in terms of DIO and CCC, with DIO having a considerable influence on dividend policy.
+In particular, the research looked at how factors such as a firm's growth rate, profitability and CCC affect the dividend policy that the company chooses to implement (CCC).
+The findings demonstrated a positive correlation between WCM and dividend policy in terms of DIO and CCC, with DIO possessing a considerable influence on dividend policy.
 The data from the research were examined using the OLS regression approach.
 In addition, the data showed that growth and profitability of the firm, which served as controls, were positively related to dividend policy, even if this relationship was not statistically significant.
-Based on the findings, it was determined that WCM in connection to DIO is an important factor in a company's dividend policy decisions.
-This research was carried out in Ghana, which has business practices and a social and economic environment that are distinct from those of listed enterprises in Kenya, which are the primary subject of the present investigation.
+Based on the findings, it was determined that WCM in connection to DIO is a vital firm factor in dividend policy decisions.
+This research was carried out in Ghana, which has business practices and a social as well as economic environment that are distinct from those of listed enterprises in Kenya, which are the primary subject of the present investigation.